mattwach/pico_sharpmem_display/README.md

 ## Large Images

-One of the downsides of RLE is that, due to compression, it's non-trivial to extract a rectangular selection - easier handle the image as a whole.
+One of the downsides of RLE is that, due to compression, it's inefficient (or non-trivial, if you prefer) to extract a rectangular selection from within the data.
 This can come up when you are working with an image that is much larger than the screen and you want to scroll around in it (see `examples/midlevel/mapscroll` for a case of this).
 You *can* just draw the image with a negative offset like this:

 ```c
   image_draw(&bi, LARGE_MAP_IMG, -400, -200);